-Registration, listing fees and shareholder information expenses for the three-month period ended August 31, 2022, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
-The \$24,232 increase is attributable to the Company's exchange fees, sponsorship, and fees related to information to shareholders.
+Registration, listing fees and shareholder information expenses for the three-month period ended November 30, 2022, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
+The increase of \$110,087 is mainly due to an increase in regulatory fees and shareholder information fees.
+This increase is also due to the Company's Sedar filing fees, which have risen since the Company became a reporting issuer in several additional jurisdictions after filing a short form prospectus in November 2021.